 Annoyed by those tiny black fruit flies that seem to never actually die?
 Let’s face it, we ALL get them, no matter how spotless our home is!
 To help alleviate that annoyance and get back your sanity, today’s post is all about how to get rid of fruit flies!

 This is one post I never thought I’d write but when you have fruit flies you know how annoying they are!
-I came across an amazing tool to get rid of fruit flies (that I’ve also used for my plants too) and had to share!
+I came across an amazing tool to get rid of fruit flies (that I’ve also used for my plants too) and other types of fruit fly traps and had to share!

 It can be difficult to know what is a fruit fly or a gnat or what is something else.
 We were dealing with little black flies near a few of our plants that at first I thought were fruit flies but turned out to be fungus flies (more on that in another post!).